sassoftware/esp-kubernetes/README.md

 ### Set the Environment Variables

 Set the following environment variables before you use the deployment scripts.
-Refer to the names of the docker images in your mirror registry and to the names of the docker images that you pulled for the OAuth2 proxy and the Pivotal UAA server.
+Refer to the names of the Docker images in your mirror registry and to the names of the Docker images that you pulled for the OAuth2 proxy and the Pivotal UAA server.

 ```shell
 IMAGE_ESPSRV      = "name of image for SAS Event Stream Processing Server"